studiometa/js-toolkit/README.md

 npm install @studiometa/js-toolkit
 ```

-## Documentation
+## What is it?

-This project contains a JavaScript micro-framework and its utility functions whose main objectives are:
+This project is a JavaScript micro-framework (along with its utility functions) whose main objectives are:

 - Enforcing best-practice and consistency between projects
 - Using elements from the DOM easily